 If you only have a single one, you can get away with keeping it in a 50 gallon tank.
-These are some of the more friendly, outgoing, and peaceful freshwater eels around.
+These are some of the more friendly, outgoing, and peaceful eels around.

-They are known for being active swimmers, exploring the tank, and even hanging out with other tank mates.
+The spiny eel is known for being active swimmers, exploring the tank, and even hanging out with other tank mates.

 They do fine in community tanks due to their fairly peaceful temperament.
-They may eat very small fish, but for the most part, they are not large enough to be a real threat to tank mates.
+They may eat very small freshwater fish, but for the most part, they are not large enough to be a real threat to tank mates.

 The half banded spiny eels enjoys burrowing itself in the substrate, so a fine sand substrate is needed.
 Keeping plants can be a bit hard, as these guys also have a proclivity for uprooting rooted plants, so floating plants are recommended.

-They do enjoy having a decent amount of plants, rocks, caves, and other hiding spaces.
+Spiny eels do enjoy having a decent amount of plants, rocks, caves, and other hiding spaces.
 They require the water temperature to be between 73 and 82 degrees Fahrenheit, with a pH level between 6.5 and 8, with a water hardness level between 5 and 15 dGH.